dolthub/sqllogictest/README.md

 This is an unofficial mirror of the sqllogictests provided by SQLite, available at https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki.
 In addition to the tests themselves, this repository also provides a go parser and runner for executing the tests against a database of your choice.
 Simply provide a test harness, then point the runner at a file or directory containing the subset of the sqllogictests you want to run.

+Additionally, we found that the tests did not match the values returned by modern MySQL (8.x), principally the return schemas.
+They have been regenerated to conform to what MySQL returns.

 # Parser

 The parser for sqllogictest files can be found in [parser.go](go/logictest/parser/parser.go).
 The parser supports reading all records for test files in this unofficial mirror, with the exception of hash-threshold control records, which are ignored.